hiepph/hiepph.github.io/README.md

 [actions-hugo][3] module.

 Generated site and assets are stored in `gh-pages` branch.

-Go to "Settings > Pages" to see available options.
+1. Go to "Settings > Pages".
+In "Build and deployment", choose "Deploy from a branch" source.
+2. Choose `gh-pages` branch, `/ (root)` folder.
+3. Leave custom domain empty, as it will be populated with [peaceiris/actions-gh-pages][6] module.

 ## Configurations